SATheinen/trapped-ion-artiq/README.md

 - **One shared motional mode.** The simulator assumes all ions in a zone share a single common mode and tracks `n_bar` as a scalar.
 Multi-mode coupling and mode crosstalk are not modeled.
 - **Phenomenological decoherence.** T₂* enters as an exponential damping factor on the off-diagonal element during free evolution rather than as a full Lindblad term integrated alongside the unitary.
 Good enough for Ramsey fits, not a substitute for real noise modeling.
 - **Shuttling is coarse.** Routes have a duration and a heating contribution; no waveform-level DAC simulation, no transport-induced motional excitation beyond the heating term.
-- **Services are simulator-coupled in places.** A few service-level sequences rely on simulator-specific knowledge of state to short-circuit; these need to be reviewed before running on hardware.

 ## Further reading

-- [`FLIGHT_GUIDE.md`](FLIGHT_GUIDE.md) — the long-form companion document I wrote while learning the stack.
-It contains the ARTIQ primer, the physics primer, and step-by-step build notes for every experiment, with solutions gated at the end.
 - [ARTIQ manual](https://m-labs.hk/artiq/manual/) — official documentation for the framework.
 - [QuTiP documentation](https://qutip.org/documentation.html) — used throughout the simulator.